oprypin/mkdocstrings/docs/handlers/python.md

 ## Recommended style (ReadTheDocs)

-Here are some CSS rules for the builtin *ReadTheDocs* theme:
+Here are some CSS rules for the built-in *ReadTheDocs* theme:

 ```css
 /* Indentation. */